 Tonsillectomy and adenoidectomy is a common topic in ENT clinics, chiefly pediatric.
 Most often, the conversation begins with data on inflammatory diseases.
-Inflammation of the throat and sore throat in most cases is of viral etiology, much less often bacterial (beta-hemolytic streptococcus group A as the most common cause).
+Inflammation of the throat and sore throat in most cases is of viral etiology.
+Much less often it is bacterial (beta-hemolytic streptococcus group A as the most common cause).

-The key diagnostic task is to distinguish bacterial infection (in which the use of antibiotics is justified) from many other sore throats where the use of antibiotics will not have a significant impact on the course of the disease, but may contribute to the development of bacterial resistance to antibiotics.
-The guidelines of the Interdisciplinary Section for the Control of Antibiotic Resistance (ISKRA) of the Ministry of Health and Social Welfare of the Republic of Croatia help us in this.
-The guidelines were created in accordance with the principles of the AGREE (Appraisal of Guidelines for Research and Evaluation) methodology.
+Consequently, the key diagnostic task is to distinguish bacterial infection (in which the use of antibiotics is justified) from many other sore throats.
+In other non-bacterial cases the use of antibiotics will not have a significant impact on the course of the disease.
+Contrarily, it may contribute to the development of bacterial resistance to antibiotics.
+Hence the Guidelines of the Interdisciplinary Section for the Control of Antibiotic Resistance (ISKRA) of the Ministry of Health and Social Welfare of of Croatia help us in this.
+Shortly, the Task Group created guidelines in accordance with the principles of the AGREE (Appraisal of Guidelines for Research and Evaluation) methodology.
 This implies that they are the result of a consensus of professional societies and institutions.

 In the diagnosis of streptococcal sore throat, it is recommended to evaluate the clinical picture according to the so-called Centor’s criteria.
-Basically we do not recommend antibiotic therapy and bacteriological testing are not recommended for patients with 0–1 points.
-For patients with a score of 2 to 4, it is recommended to do bacteriological testing (rapid test or culture).
-In case of a positive bacteriological test, antibiotic therapy is prescribed.
+Basically we do not recommend antibiotic therapy and bacteriological testing for patients with 0–1 points.
+For patients with a score of 2 to 4, we recommend to do bacteriological testing (rapid test or culture).
+In case of a positive bacteriological test, we prescribe antibiotic therapy.

-The first drug of choice in the treatment of streptococcal tonsillopharyngitis is penicillin administered orally for 10 days (penicillin V).
-In case of poor patient compliance, it is given once parenterally (benzathine penicillin G).
+Most important, the first drug of choice in the treatment of streptococcal tonsillopharyngitis is penicillin.
+It is administered orally for 10 days (penicillin V).
+In case of poor patient compliance, we give it once parenterally (benzathine penicillin G).
 We use other antibiotics exceptionally in cases of hypersensitivity to penicillin or in recurrent infections.
 These are mostly macrolides, clindamycin, cephalosporins, co-amoxiclav).

 Tonsillectomy and adenoidectomy represent a surgical modality of treatment, in addition to the already mentioned conservative measures or as a stand-alone procedure.

-Tonsillar problem is a common name for a number of issues related to the correct and timely setting of indications for surgical treatment of tonsils – tonsillectomy (and adenoidectomy) .
-These questions are aimed at assessing the state of the tonsillar tissue.
-Data on tonsil disease and possible complications of these diseases are taken into account here.
-We also consider local findings that we obtain by clinical examination (hypertrophy and appearance of tonsillar tissue) are also considered.
+Tonsillar problem is a common name for a number of issues related to the correct and timely setting of indications for surgical treatment of tonsils.
+To sum, these questions are aimed at assessing the state of the tonsillar tissue.
+We take data on tonsil disease and possible complications of these diseases into account here.
+We also consider local findings that we obtain by clinical examination (hypertrophy and appearance of tonsillar tissue).

-The guidelines help us decide more easily about the two main indications for surgical treatment, and these are:
+The guidelines help us decide more easily about the two main indications for surgical treatment.
+These are: